aenni0409/Try_01_13_v2/index.md

 <p>I am now a Master student in Statistics at University of California Davis and plannig to graduate on December 2017.
 I enjoyed solving problem by applying data analysis and statistics.
 Statistics just like a language  to express  every uncertainty by applying numbers.
 Recently, my study mainly focus on data preprocessing and machine learning.
 My programming skills include R, Python, SQLite, MATLAB, and Git.</p>

 <p>My interest in statistics is wide.
 I achieved my bachelor degree which is B.S in Business Administration at National Cheng Kung University.
 Therefore, I learned and worked on how to apply statistics methods on solving business problems.
 On the other hand, I also applied statistics on medical researches.
-My undergradte project focused on genetic data and my independent study during my exchange period focused on the causal inference on fMRI data. </p>
+My undergradate project focused on genetic data and my independent study during my exchange period focused on the causal inference on fMRI data. </p>

 <p>Oh!
 By the way, I am a food lover.
 Especially Japanese foods!
 Ramen, Udon, Sushi,......
 (Actually that's the main reason why I went to Japane to be an exchange student and gained 3 pounds.....)</p><br>